-Investment Manager or Seraphim Space: Seraphim Space Manager LLP.
+Investment Manager or Seraphim Space: Seraphim RF: radio frequency, which involves using Space Manager LLP. electromagnetic radiation for transferring information between two circuits that have no direct electrical IPEV: the International Private Equity and Venture connection.

-IPEV: the International Private Equity and Venture Capital Association
+Capital Association

 IPO: initial public offering, being an offering by a company of its share capital to the public with a view to seeking an admission of its shares to a recognised stock exchange.